25 Hidden Oregon and Washington hotels

 - Some of my favorite experiences come in small historic hotels and lodges with “European-style” accommodations — meaning the bathroom/showers are in the hallway.
 While this might seem awkward to some — used to the more popular American “en-suite” options — pricing can be much more affordable, and the experiences are usually unique and rewarding.

-- Speaking of the seasons, besides those lodges closed in the winter, many of these places offer much better deals during the off period.
+- Speaking of the seasons, besides those lodges closed in the winter, many places offer much better deals during the off period.
 Plan a long weekend getaway, say the middle of January, and enjoy luxury on a budget.

-Washington hotels — Mt.
+Washington Hotels — Mt.
 Rainier

 While a search on “places to stay around Mt.
 Rainier” will offer many options, the Rainier National Park jewels are not usually revealed.
 Some sites show Paradise Inn and National Park Inn perpetually “sold out” or do not list them.

-This is because the only way to book a stay at either is via the National Park website.
+The only way to book a stay at either is via the National Park website.
 While the booking portal can work out, sometimes it’s easier to call the reservations staff, who are very friendly and helpful.

 Paradise Inn